 Some volume of petitions does not reach the mediation process.
 These may be dismissed before the mediation conference is scheduled, or the parties may later report that they have either settled the case or resolved the pending issues prior to the mediation.
 Still other cases are reset for private mediation.
 Through various paths, a significant volume of litigation is resolved among the parties after PFB filing, but without state mediation.
-(17,056 mediations conducted in 2018-19; 16,414, an almost equal volume [96% of 17,056], were "resolved or settled prior").
+(18,211 mediations conducted in 2019-20; 16,980, an almost equal volume [93% of 18,211], were "resolved or settled prior").

 Similarly to the decline in state mediations, the volume of petitions that have been reset for private mediation decreased consistently from 2009-10 through 2014-15.
 In 2012-13 the volume of petitions mediated by state mediators began to increase (illustrated in graph on preceding page).
 However, the volume of cases being set for private mediation continued thereafter to decrease through 2014-15, possibly due to the decreasing overall PFB volume.
-The volume being privately mediated increased each year 2014-15 through 2017-18; the 2018-19 figure suggests the trend is pausing.
-With further increase in PFB filing, the volume of private mediations is likely to increase.
+The volume being privately mediated increased each year 2014-15 through 2017-18; the 2018-19 figure suggested the trend was pausing.
+However, with the small decrease in PFB filing volume in 2019-20 (-1.45%) came an increase in private mediation volumes.
+It is possible that some of that increase could be attributable to the OJCC shift to mandatory telephonic mediation in March 2020 reacting to the COVID-19 pandemic.